tonyaytlo/Android-XDK/docs/Message-Handlers.md

 * Note that it doesn't download the original image data.
 In GIF, I assume you will add the 3rd part as well.

-x* Create and add ThreePartGifCellFactory to `AtlasConversationRecyclerView` and `AtlasMessagesRecyclerView`
+* Create and add ThreePartGifCellFactory to `AtlasConversationRecyclerView` and `AtlasMessagesRecyclerView`

 * Example : https://github.com/layerhq/Atlas-Android-Messenger/blob/80e15193bc21281ab69e0c2244ccbd61f9c87741/app/src/main/java/com/layer/messenger/MessagesListActivity.java#L165